jimpil/fudje/README.md

 This library can (potentially) be of interest to you if:

-* You are looking for simple unit-testing library which supports mocking and allows you to write concise tests in a familiar syntax
+* You are looking for simple unit-testing library which supports mocking and allows you to write concise tests in a familiar syntax.
-* You generally like the features offered by midje (mocking, nesting-checkers etc), but you are not overly thrilled about the syntax it introduces, and therefore wouldn't mind something less magical
+* You generally like the features offered by midje (mocking, nesting-checkers etc), but you are not overly thrilled about the syntax/complexity it introduces, and therefore wouldn't mind something less *magical*.
-* You are looking for something like midje which can be AOT compiled
+* You are looking for something like midje which can be AOT compiled.
-* You have a large codebase full of midje tests, and for whatever reason, you'd like to migrate away from it (without a full manual rewrite)
+* You have a large codebase full of midje tests, and for whatever reason, you'd like to migrate away from it (without a full manual rewrite).

 This library will NOT be of any interest to you if:

-* You are perfectly content with vanilla clojure.test, or some other testing library
+* You are perfectly content with vanilla clojure.test, or some other testing library.
-* You never liked or appreciated midje, and even the *slightest* resemblance will put you off
+* You never liked/appreciated midje, and even the **slightest** resemblance will put you off.

 ## Where